Shayan5422/MelringCoaching/DEPLOYMENT.md

 3. Ensure all 7 environment variables are set correctly
 4. Wait 2-3 minutes after setting environment variables before redeploying

+#### Latest Fixes Applied:
+- ✅ Fixed `crypto.randomUUID()` to use `randomUUID()` from 'node:crypto'
+- ✅ Disabled automatic seeding in production (database should be pre-populated)
+- ✅ Added better error handling and logging
+- ✅ Improved database connection SSL handling for Vercel

+#### If serverless functions crash:
+1. Database connection is working (confirmed by your message)
+2. The issue is likely application code, not database setup
+3. Check Vercel function logs for detailed error messages
+4. Visit `/api/health` endpoint for connection status

 ---

 Your Melring Coaching website will be fully functional after deployment with: